SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-25-management-roundup.md

 ---
 layout: post
-title: Work Nightmares&colon; A Fairness Fantasy
+title: Work Nightmares&colon; A Fantasy of Fairness
 tags: CorporateLifeAndItsDiscontents &Gammad;&Tau;&Phi;
 comments: true
 ---

 Yes, discontent with the corporate system and rule by managers is a thing.
+As are nightmares, and the corresponding fantasies of justice.

 ## Still having work nightmares